 Buddhist monks spend hours creating the most intricate designs (mandalas) using coloured sand and once finished and pondered on it, they then destroy it.
 I had always thought it was just about not being attached to what they created – it is but is also symbolic of the impermanence of their creation.
 It is only society, and many people in it, that falsely believes in permanence.

-Practicing detachment not only will allow you to more present, the more you are committed to it the more relaxed you will become helping you to see and manage your reactions to the triggers of your anxiety.
+Practicing detachment not only will allow you to more present, the more you are committed to it the more relaxed you will become helping you to see causes and manage your reactions to the triggers of your anxiety.

 The seventh “A” – Assess, Action and Ease

 This is a pretty simple one, taking action is the culmination of awareness and acceptance and taking responsibility for what you do about it.
 It often takes a lot of courage to move from any familiar comfortable position into an uncertain one, never more so than when dealing with anxiety.
-I am an advocate of believing that change can only occur when we leave our comfort zone.
+I am an advocate of believing that change can only occur when we move beyond our comfort zone.

 Although BeMethod has many different ways of dealing with anxiety, for simplicity and the purposes of this article, learning and regularly practicing Mindfulness is one of the first lessons of taking back control of your body.